zense/IIITB-StudentKit/docs/clubs.md

 Find us on <a href="https://www.facebook.com/Aikyam-130926363648287/" target="_blank">Facebook</a>.

+## Aksh (Literature Club)

+‘Aksh’ – The IIITB Literature Club was formed in October 2019 and since then it has been active in organising various events in the campus as well as online during the lockdown.
+This club is an attempt to foster literary activities such as poetry, writing and reading among the students and allow them to put emotions into words.
+Literature helps us understand the world in a better way and it brings diverse groups of people together on the same page.
+It also acts as the means to create a common platform for self-expression, discussions, and mutual learning.
+The Club aims at not only refining the literary skills of the students but also developing in them logic and curiosity to know more.
+Club also works on discovering unique ways to develop an understanding, respect and appreciation of others ideas and thoughts.

+Type of Events organized by Aksh are:
+1. Poetry recitation
+2. Story telling
+3. Writing(article/creative/blog/social media post etc)
+4. Workshops and Competitions
+5. Open Mic Performance
+6. Discussions

 ## Alumni Committee

 Being a part of Alumni committee helps us to have a close relationship with the Alumni network of IIIT Bangalore.
 This enables us to learn and grow as individuals with the help of our alumni's testimonials and suggestions.
 The various Alumni meets and fests which we organize help them connect with their batchmates and relive those college days which they were a part of.